CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 ### **Task 7.1: Create a Firewall Policy**

+In this task, you'll create an Azure Firewall Policy.
+You'll configure basic settings, leave DNS and TLS settings as default, and add network rules to allow web and RDP traffic between specified IP ranges.
+Finally, you'll review and create the policy.

 1. Navigate to the home page in the Azure portal, search for **firewall manager (1)** and **select (2)** from suggestions.

    ![](images/a89.png)